k4my4b/Game_of_Life/README.md

 # Assumptions
 1- Grid is an N x N adjacency matrix, and that by "infinite" we simply mean N can be any number and so we should be able to accommodate for any size grid as long as we have the memory/space for it.

-2- The instructions state "given a game of life"; the method of delivery is not defined and open to interpretation.
+2- The instructions state "given a game of life", here the method of delivery is not defined and open to interpretation.
 I have opted to use file I/O for this purpose.

 3- "Game of life" is indeed refering to Conway's Game of life.